 Back in the campground, we shared a light zoom dinner with Sheila and Bob, and zoomed services with Rabbi Billy, Joan’s youngest brother, at Woodlands Community Temple.
 Nice family evening.

-From Tomoka State Forest, we continued north to Savannah, stopping briefly for a Subway lunch and arriving in time to avoid most of the rain.
+From Tomoka State Park, we continued north to Savannah, stopping briefly for a Subway lunch and arriving in time to avoid most of the rain.
 Travel North with us by clicking here.